rlautan/recras-wordpress-plugin/readme.txt

 3. The Recras blocks in Gutenberg

 == Changelog ==

+= 2.4.4 =
+* Update online booking library version.
+This fixes the availability check for packages with "booking size" in some edge cases

 = 2.4.3 =
 * Fix for empty non-required "booking - package" field in contact forms